Introduction to Chemical Products and Processes

 On completion of this module a learner should be able to:

- Demonstrate knowledge of unit conversion and dimensional analysis techniques relevant to chemistry/chemical engineering calculations.
+ Demonstrate knowledge on unit conversion and dimensional analysis techniques in related to chemistry/chemical engineering calculations.
+(Quiz 1) (A1.2-2)

- Apply the principles of materials and energy balances in solving problems related to chemical processes.
+ Understand the principles of material and energy balances and apply the concepts to solve problems related to chemical processes (Class test) (A2.2-1)

- Describe the ethical principles related to the chemical industry and the consequences of unethical practices.
+ Describe the ethical principles related to chemical industry and the consequences of unethical practices.
+(Class test) (A2.7-1)

 Skills